 The AFA has congratulated its members for individual lobbying efforts aimed at Senate crossbenchers in the lead up to yesterday's failed attempt by Labor to block the government's FOFA amendments.

+AFA Inspire chair and board member Deborah Kent told ifa yesterday that the association was proud of the recent efforts of its members and wanted to thank them for their contribution to the political dialogue.
 “Our members have taken up this grassroots campaign with gusto,” Ms Kent said.
 “And they’re still going, pumping out the communications and getting involved in the debate.
 No matter the outcome [of the FOFA parliamentary debate] our members have played an important role.”

 The efforts came ahead of a deal eventually struck between the government and the Palmer United Party which will see a number of new "consumer protection measures" introduced.

 Comments powered by CComment

 The super fund says it is in favour of a superannuation advice network involving non-relevant providers with a minimum ...

 Minister Jones has more pressing priorities to address before turning his attention to the ASIC levy, he confirmed at an ...

 AMP is planning to launch its digital advice tool next year.